edabot/capstone/README.md

   - [x] `RecipesIndex`
   - [x] `RecipeForm`
 - [x] save images to Recipes with Cloudinary
-- [ ] save Recipes to the DB when the form loses focus or is left idle after editing.

 ### Phase 4: Start Styling and first feedback (0.5 days, W2 M 12pm)